adgaffney23/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+The following challanges/difficulities were encountered while performing this analysis.

+* My first challange was involing Excel operating very slowly.
+When using a new MacBook Air running the latest verior of

 ## Results

 ### The following conclusions can be drawn about outcomes based on launch date.